martinwild97/fm-tsf-with-covs/README.md

 The full codebase, including the benchmark framework and the modular Foundation Model Wrapper API, will be made publicly available soon to promote reproducible research.

+## 🙏 Acknowledgements

+This thesis was made possible with the generous support of **[prognostica GmbH](https://www.prognostica.de/de/)** ([GitHub](https://github.com/discovertomorrow)).
+Their provision of infrastructure, deep industry knowledge, and expert guidance was instrumental to the success of this research.

 ## 🎓 Citing This Work

 If you find this work useful for your research, please consider citing the thesis: